Battle of Wake Island: Additional events

 Between January and November, 45 POWs died from various causes.
 On 10 May 1942, one POW was executed.
 On 11 May 1942, 20 more POWs, including the last military POW, were shipped to China on the Asama Maru.

-In September 1942, another 265 were taken off Wake aboard the Tachibana Maru, including Wilcox and Russel; not including those that had died or been executed, that left 98 on the island.
+In September 1942, another 265 were taken off Wake aboard the Tachibana Maru; not including those that had died or been executed, that left 98 on the island.

 Shigematsu Sakaibara arrived by aircraft to command Wake starting in December 1942.

 In July 1943, a prisoner of war was executed for stealing food, as ordered by Sakaibara; however, the identity of this POW is unknown.
 On 7 October 1943, the prisoners of war were executed on order of Sakaibara.
 They were marched into an anti-tank ditch and executed by machine gun fire.

 At the end of the war, the Japanese garrison surrendered and said the POWs had been killed in a bombing attack; however, that story broke down when some of the officers wrote notes explaining the true story, and Sakaibara confessed to the mass execution.
 (For further information, see the Japanese occupation section below.)

 USN relief plans and operations

-Relief plans centered on the USS Tangier bringing supplies and enable civilian evacuation;it was a survivor of Pearl Hearbor attack.
+Relief plans centered on the USS Tangier bringing supplies and enable civilian evacuation; it was a survivor of the Pearl Harbor attack.

 Admiral Fletcher's Task Force 14 (TF–14) was tasked with the relief of Wake Island while Admiral Brown's Task Force 11 (TF–11) was to undertake a raid on the island of Jaluit in the Marshall Islands as a diversion.
 A third task force, under Vice Admiral Halsey, centered around the was tasked with supporting the other two task forces as the Japanese Second Carrier Division (第二航空戦隊) remained in the area of operations, presenting a significant risk.